ncphillips/truecoders.io/_coders/hollis-medley.markdown

   body: "* Dual Enrollment"
 references:
 - name: Cody Winton
-  body: Hollis brings a plethora of skills to the table and has a real knack for learning.
+  quote: Hollis brings a plethora of skills to the table and has a real knack for learning.
     He has a real ability to accomplish, and learn from, any problem given him.
 I'd recommend Hollis for a developer position.
 skills: